GeekTG/Friendly-Telegram/docs/heroku.md

 Heroku is fully supported.
 Setup is extremely simple

-1. First follow the instructions to set up the bot in [installing.md](https://github.com/penn5/friendly-telegram/blob/master/docs/installing.md "installing.md") and ensure the bot works
+1. First follow the instructions to set up the bot in [the guide](installing "the guide") and ensure the bot works

 2. Append `--heroku` to the end of the command used to start the bot.
 For example:
 `python -m friendly-telegram` -> `python -m friendly-telegram --heroku`